How many guests am I allowed?

 Can I have a religious blessing as part of the ceremony?

 Unfortunately, we cannot have any religious content in the ceremony.
 Many couples who would like a religious blessing, decide to arrange for their minister of religion to conduct a religious blessing at their church or temple afterwards.
-This is a lovely way to continue the celebrations once you have left the Westgate Hall, and would give you real flexibility.
+This is a lovely way to continue the celebrations once you have left the Register Office, and would give you real flexibility.
 A religious blessing cannot take place before a civil ceremony.

 What traditions can I have as part of my ceremony?